valcriss/sync-service/README.md

-# SyncService: The Directory Updater That Doesn’t Make You Rage-Quit 🐉
+# Sync-Service: The Directory Updater That Doesn’t Make You Rage-Quit 🐉

 Welcome, heroic adventurer!
 You’ve braved the dark corners of GitHub to find a reliable, fast, and slightly sassy World of Warcraft updater.
 If you’re tired of outdated launchers that move slower than a turtle on a good day, you’ve come to the right place.